 Sexual reproduction

 Most animals reproduce sexually.
 This means that the genetic material of two individuals (of the same species) is required to produce offspring.
 Genetically, this is problematic.
-By combing the genetic material of two parents, the offspring will have more genetic material than its parents.
+By combining the genetic material of two parents, the offspring will have more genetic material than its parents.
 To avoid this, each parent must produce specialised reproductive cells that contain half of the genetic material as the other cells of their bodies.
 Those reproductive cells are called gametes.
 The gametes from male parents are called sperm (spermatozoa), while those from the female parent are called eggs (ova).
-Since the gametes are genetically dissimilar to the other body cells, they are contained in specialised tissues in the testes and ovaries.
-Hence, they are protected from destruction by the hosts’ immune system (immunologically privileged).
+Since the gametes are genetically dissimilar to the other body cells (that is, gametes contain half as much DNA as the other body cells), they are housed in specialised tissues in the testes and ovaries.
+Hence, they are protected from destruction by the hosts' immune system (immunologically privileged).

 Hormones regulate the production of gametes.
 In humans, functional gametes are produced after puberty.
 A male gamete must unite with a female gamete to produce offspring.
 This union or fusion is called fertilisation.
 In the animal kingdom, fertilisation can occur within the body of a parent organism (called internal fertilisation) or in the environment (external fertilisation).
 The following sections will detail these processes.